2021 Army Black Knights men's lacrosse team

-The 2021 Army Black Knights men's lacrosse team represents the United States Military Academy in the 2021 NCAA Division I men's lacrosse season.
-The Black Knights are led by sixteenth-year head coach Joe Alberici and play their home games at Michie Stadium in West Point, New York.
-Army competes as a member of the Patriot League.
+The 2021 Army Black Knights men's lacrosse team represented the United States Military Academy in the 2021 NCAA Division I men's lacrosse season.
+The Black Knights were led by sixteenth-year head coach Joe Alberici and played their home games at Michie Stadium in West Point, New York.
+Army competed as a member of the Patriot League.

 Previous season

 In a season impacted by the COVID-19 pandemic, the Black Knights compiled a 6–2 (2–0 Patriot League) regular season record before the rest of the season was cancelled.

 Preseason

 Preseason poll

 The Patriot League released their preseason poll on February 5, 2021 (voting was by conference head coaches and sports information directors).
 The Black Knights were picked to finish in second place and garnered four first-place votes.

 Preseason All-Patriot League team

 The Black Knights had four players picked to the preseason All-Patriot League team, tied for second-most in the conference.
 Additionally, junior attack Brendan Nichtern was selected as the 2021 Patriot League Men's Lacrosse Preseason Offensive Player of the Year.